Starting with Version 6, the IBus

 interface was one of the key interfaces when using previous versions.
 It provided access to many of the operations like sending messages, subscribing to events, and manipulating headers.
 The IBus

-interface was available through dependency injection in message handlers, any custom components that were registered in the container and through other mechanisms like the saga base class.
+interface was available through dependency injection in message handlers, in any custom components that were registered in the container and through other mechanisms like the saga base class.

 Reasons for deprecating IBus